 Historic Landmarks in Peril

 Most everyone agrees Florissant has a rich history and our landmark homes and historical sites make Florissant a unique place in which to live and work.
 Our historic landmarks are the jewels of Florissant.
 Without these properties, Florissant would be just another tiresome city.
-There are two properties that need our immediate attention; the Bockrath Weise House and the Ouvre-Bellissime House.
+There are several properties that need our immediate attention; the Bockrath Weise House and the Ouvre-Bellissime House.

 Bockrath-Wiese House (St. Ferdinand Park)